9405 Farm Operations Manager

 TITLE Farm Operations Manager

 CLASSIFICATION NUMBER 9405

-The Farm Operations Manager maintains the Springfield and Baker’s Acres teaching and research farms.
+The Farm Operations Manager manages the daily operations of the Darr Agricultural Center and Baker’s Acres teaching and research farms.

 MINIMUM ACCEPTABLE QUALIFICATIONS